28 Best Things to do in Salt Spring Island, BC

 • Farm stand at Salt Spring Vineyards where you will find a variety of products like kombucha, vegan ice cream sandwiches and essential oils.

-• As you drive up Furness Road to Salt Spring Island Ales you will see a couple farm stands, Alchemy Farm Stand on the lefthand side and another one up the road on the right which sells the best pepperoni sticks!
+• As you drive up Furness Road to Salt Spring Brewing Co. you will see a couple farm stands, Alchemy Farm Stand on the lefthand side and another one up the road on the right, which sells the best pepperoni sticks!

 16. Go boutique shopping in Ganges